David Wells: Boston Red Sox (2005–2006)

 On December 11, 2004, Wells signed a two-year deal with the Boston Red Sox and took the uniform number 3, in honor of Babe Ruth.
-Getting off to a bad start, many fans questioned the decision of general manager Theo Epstein, but after coming off of the DL and getting rocked in his first start back in Oakland — and changing his uniform number from 3 to 16 – David Wells became the same dominating pitcher he was in the past.
+He started the season poorly, and by the end of May, Wells and shortstop Édgar Rentería — another new Red Sox player who had gotten off to a slow start — switched uniform numbers, with Wells taking Rentería's 16 and Rentería taking Wells' 3, after Rentería paid Wells for the privilege.
+After a stint on the DL, Wells became the same dominating pitcher he was in the past.
 He went on to post a 15–7 record, with a 4.45 ERA.
-Wells pitched much better than his ERA may show, but had a few very poor outings, which caused his ERA to "balloon."

 After the 2005 season, Wells requested a trade back to the West Coast, but he eventually withdrew that request and resigned himself to one last year pitching for the Red Sox.

 Wells began the 2006 season on the disabled list, as he was still recovering from surgery performed on his right knee.
 After pitching one game on April 12, he was again placed on the 15-day disabled list.
 He announced that if his knee did not improve he would retire.
 Wells came off the disabled list on May 26, to make his second start of the year against the Tampa Bay Devil Rays.

 Second stint with the San Diego Padres (2006–2007)

 On August 31, 2006, with the Red Sox postseason chances fading, Wells' wish of finishing his career playing for a West Coast team and a playoff contender was granted when he was traded back to the Padres for top catching prospect George Kottaras.

 Following the 2006 season, Wells filed for free agency.
 For players who are already planning on retiring, this is a customary move in case one changes his mind.
-Wells' agent had stated the pitcher will keep his options open but his physical condition will play a large part in making the final decision whether or not to return for another season.
+Wells' agent had stated the pitcher would keep his options open but his physical condition would play a large part in making the final decision whether or not to return for another season.
 Eventually, Wells decided to stay with the Padres, agreeing in principle on a one-year deal worth $3 million in base salary with a possible $4 million more in incentives.

 On March 18, 2007, the media revealed that Wells has been diagnosed with Type 2 diabetes.
 This form of diabetes is more closely associated with lifestyle factors, such as diet, but the condition of people with a genetic disposition for diabetes can be exacerbated with chronic high blood sugar, as insulin resistance can be an adaptation of insulin in the wake of too-high blood sugar over time.

 On August 8, the Padres announced they would cut ties with Wells when Chris Young was ready to come off the disabled list.